danielaparker/jsoncons/README.md

-The jsoncons data model extends the familiar JSON types - nulls, booleans, numbers, strings, arrays, objects - to accomodate byte strings, big numbers, date-time values, and epoch time values.
+The jsoncons data model extends the familiar JSON types - nulls, booleans, numbers, strings, arrays, objects - to accomodate byte strings, date-time values, epoch time values, big numbers, and decimal fractions.
+This allows it to preserve these type semantics when parsing JSON-like data formats such as CBOR that support them.
-This allows it to preserve these type semantics when parsing JSON-like data formats that support them.
+It also allows it to preserve the precision of JSON numbers that overflow the range for 64 bit integers or the precision of doubles.

 Planned new features are listed on the [roadmap](doc/Roadmap.md)